-The second method of assessing vigor, vigor classes based on thresholds, is compared with RVG in Figure 3.
+The second method of assessing vigor, vigor classes based on thresholds, is compared with RVG in Figure 4 for both phase I and II datasets.
 The extreme upper values in each category are due to high height to diameter ratios.
-For the 54 phase II trees, the means of actual RVG and radial growth for the 4 vigor categories are all significantly different from each other (p<0.05).
-The means of RVG from 637 trees from the phase I data set, which are also significantly different from one another (p<0.001)., all fall within the 95% confidence intervals of the phase II dataset displayed as the solid horizontal lines in figure 3a.
-There is also a clear separation of the 50th percentile boxes of each class within the boxplots in figure 3b.
-Finally, the combined phase I and II average RVG values (rounded to the nearest 5%) for each vigor class are presented in Table 2.
+The means of actual and predicted RVG for the 4 vigor categories are all significantly different from each other (p<0.05).
+The combined phase I and II average RVG values (rounded to the nearest 5%) for each vigor class are presented in Table 2.